 BHSC 6326 (3).
 COMMUNICATION AND PERSUASION.
 Analyzes nonverbal communication's role in structuring experiences and shaping interactions with, and the understanding of, others.
-Topics include the effects of space, time, body movements, environment, objects, and voice quality on human communication.
-Persuasive communication ideas and issues are discussed, including modern mass media, classical foundations of persuasive communication theories, and the ethics of persuasion.
-This course may be applied to the following curricular field concentration: communication, media, and technology.
+Includes the effects of space, time, body movements, environment, objects, and voice quality on human communication.
+Also, persuasive communication ideas and issues, including modern mass media, classical foundations of persuasive communication theories, and the ethics of persuasion.
+May be applied to the following curricular field concentration: communication, media, and technology.